rapidsai/deployment/source/platforms/kubeflow.md

 ---
 ```

 On this page, we must set a few configuration options.
 First, let’s give it a name like `rapids`.
-We need to check the “use custom image” box and paste in the container image we got from the RAPIDS release selector.
+We need to check the “use custom image” box and paste in the container image we got from the release selector.
 Then, we want to set the CPU and RAM to something a little higher (i.e. 2 CPUs and 8GB memory) and set the number of NVIDIA GPUs to 1.

 ```{figure} /images/kubeflow-new-notebook.png
 ---